Printworks (London)

+Printworks was a nightclub and events venue in Rotherhithe, South London.
+Taking its name from the building's former use for newspaper printing, it became one of the UK's top nightclubs.
+Closed for redevelopment in 2023, the Press Halls section of the building is scheduled to reopen as a music and events venue in 2026.

+History

-Printworks is a nightclub and events venue in Rotherhithe, South London.
-It is located in the former Harmsworth Quays printing plant, which printed newspapers including the Daily Mail and Evening Standard until 2012.
+Printworks was located in the former Harmsworth Quays printing plant, which printed newspapers including the Daily Mail and Evening Standard until 2012.

-Some features of the printing plant have been retained including the van loading dock and metal stairs, creating an industrial feel in the club.
-The premises has an overall capacity of 6,000 people across two performance rooms: the Press Halls and Inkwells (Formally known as the Darkroom).

-The site is also available for hire and has been used for events, movies and commercials.
+Some features of the printing plant were retained including the van loading dock and metal stairs, creating an industrial feel in the club.
+The premises had an overall capacity of 6,000 people across two performance rooms: the Press Halls and Inkwells (formerly known as the Darkroom).
+The site was also available for hire and was used for events, movies and commercials.

 Artists, music and perception

 The venue opened in 2017 with an event by Seth Troxler, The Martinez Brothers and Loco Dice.
-It primarily focuses on electronic music, but has also been host to other genres such as orchestral music.
+It primarily focused on electronic music, but had hosted other genres such as orchestral music.

-Printworks has been described by Mixmag as "the saviour London clubbing desperately needed" and as "one of the most striking venues the capital city, if not the country, has to offer".
+Printworks was described by Mixmag as "the saviour London clubbing desperately needed" and as "one of the most striking venues the capital city, if not the country, has to offer".
 The venue was repeatedly voted into the "Top 100 Clubs" list by the readers of DJ Magazine.

-The venue follows a template similar to that of The Warehouse Project, where they run events (Around 20) in seasons - for a period of weeks (Around 13), but not throughout the full year.
-Generally, SS (Spring and Summer) runs from February until April, then AW runs September until December.
-With occasional special events, such as New Years and Bank Holidays.
+The venue followed a template similar to that of The Warehouse Project, where events were run (around 20) in seasons - for a period of weeks (around 13), but not throughout the full year.
+Generally, SS (spring and summer) ran from February until April, then AW runs from September until December, with occasional special events, such as New Year's Eve and bank holidays.